Guide for PicManager: Image Uploader

 Note:

-Upload images via Google Drive
+Upload media via Google Drive

 Sign in to your account and grant PicManager access, so the app can view and upload your files.
 Select files or drag-and-drop them one by one or as a ZIP or RAR file.
-The name of the compressed file doesn't matter; only the image names inside are considered.
+The name of the compressed file doesn't matter; only the image/video names inside are considered.

 Note:

-Upload images via Dropbox
+Upload media via Dropbox

 Sign in to your account and grant PicManager access, so the app can view and upload your files.
 Select files or drag-and-drop them one by one or as a ZIP or RAR file.
-The name of the compressed file doesn't matter; only the image names inside are considered.
+The name of the compressed file doesn't matter; only the image/video names inside are considered.
 Note: Loading files from Dropbox may take some time.
 Please wait until the process is complete.

 Note:

-Upload images via CSV
+Upload images via CSV (not available for AI matching)

 When Upload via CSV option selected, a pop-up window will appear for file selection.
 Click Browse and choose your CSV file.
 After selecting the file, proceed to the matching page as usual.